Adam377/Birthday-Present-2019/README.md

 # Birthday-Present-2019
-Java Processing program to show off OOP principles
+Java Processing program to demonstrate OOP principles to employers